Albert0i/MoreOnQueryingChinese/README.cont.md

 For sake of simplicity, this script returns everything in a `HASH` with `HGETALL`, and thus further use of `filterProperties` is required to wipe off unnecessary things.

-To optimize your [ZINTERSTORE](https://redis.io/docs/latest/commands/zinterstore/) operation by ordering the input sets from **lowest to highest cardinality**, you can enhance your script like this:
+To optimize our [ZINTERSTORE](https://redis.io/docs/latest/commands/zinterstore/) operation by ordering the input sets from **lowest to highest cardinality**, you can enhance the script like this:

 ```lua
 local tempkey = 'temp:' ..
 KEYS[2]  -- destination key